bbende/hdf-trucking-app/README.md

 There are two Kafka topics:

-* truck_speed_events_test - Where speed events are published by NiFi
+* truck_speed_events - Where speed events are published by NiFi
 * truck_average_speed - Where average speed events are published by Storm

 ### Storm